 Anyway, Courtney was hosting the day with Jamie Lin Wilson, and a young lady out of Waco by the name of Kayla Ray.
 To the crowd’s delight, Erin Enderlin was squeezed in at the last minute.
 I definitely knew who Courtney Patton was, and had heard many Jamie Lin Wilson tunes, but I had to do a bit of internet research to learn something about Kayla Ray.
 After the fact, I picked up information about the accomplished songwriter, Erin Enderlin, who is from Arkansas by way of Nashville.

-Well, through the years I didn’t keep up much with what she was doing.
-By then, I’d moved father west, and had other things to occupy my attention.
+Well, through the years I didn’t keep up much with what Kayla was doing.
+Not long after that summer afternoon I moved father west, and had other things to occupy my attention.
 But every once in a while I’d catch her beautiful voice somewhere on the internet.
 The pandemic is where all that changed.

 I was holed up in Carson City, NV, and to satisfy my need for live performances I’d search the internet for videos of some of my favorite singers.
 Then, I discovered that some of these singer/songwriters were performing for their Facebook groups.
 I began to catch Paul Thorn, Guy Forsyth, and Hayes Carll.
 One day I came across a notice that Kayla Ray was going to be broadcasting live that very day.
 I made a point to tune in.

 Let me back up a minute, and tell you that I was still writing, more than ever.
 Things were closed down, and I used story-telling as a way to keep my mind active.
 I had been working on a story about the life of a guitar picker by the name of Memphis Mike.
 The story wasn’t going anywhere, so I had parked it on an external hard drive in hopes that I might resurrect it someday.
 There it sat, lonely and untold.